kaperont/TS-Data-Backup/README.md

 ## Build instructions

-To run the application, descend into `./src/python` then execute the following command: `python backup_utility.py`
+To run the application, descend into `./src/python` then execute the following command:<br>`python backup_utility.py`